|

 The Jerusalem Tavern with the side passage where Thomas Britten played his concerts.

-The Jerusalem Tavern on Britton Street, takes it's name from the Priory of St. John of Jerusalem, that was founded in 1140 on this very ground.
+The Jerusalem Tavern on Britton Street, takes its name from the Priory of St. John of Jerusalem, that was founded in 1140 on this very ground.

 The Red Lion : Colchester Street Aldgate E.1